-When the optional check for E series norm values (SW_R_E) on page 49 is enabled the tester takes the next lower and next higher norm value and compares them with the measured resistance while also considering component tolerances.
+When the optional check for E series norm values (SW_R_E) on page 47 is enabled the tester takes the next lower and next higher norm value and compares them with the measured resistance while also considering component tolerances.
 There are two output modes.
 In the text mode the tester displays the E series and the tolerance applied followed by matching norm values.
 A "-" indicates that no norm value matches.
 In the color-code output mode the tester displays the E series and the resistor's color code including the color band for tolerance.
 Be aware that colors can differ with the display module and used color combinations.
 If any color is off simply adjust the color value (COLOR_CODE) in the file colors.h.
 An Internet search for "RGB565 tool" will list many online tools for creating/picking RGB565 color values.
+Especially for SMD resistors there's an additional output for the EIA-96 code (implies E96 1%).